DareFail/AI-Video-Boilerplate-Chrome/README.md

 1. Add a ROBOFLOW_API_KEY in content.js

 2. Generate Icons for Chrome Extension
- - a.
-Put in a 128x128 image in the images folder and call it icon128.png
+ - Put in a 128x128 image in the images folder and call it icon128.png

-- b.
+- Run Python
 ```
 python3 -m venv .venv
 source .venv/bin/activate